salsify/ember-exclaim/README.md

 ### The Environment

 Keys on the given `env` object are what powers `$bind` directives in the configured UI.
 The object in question may be a simple POJO or something richer, like an Ember Data model.
+Avoid swapping the `env` object out wholesale, as this will cause unnecessary rerenders.

 Note that `$bind` works with paths, too, so `{ $bind: 'foo.bar' }` would access the `bar` key of the `foo` object in the environment.